What’s the Harvest Kitchen?

 2. Preservation and cooking classes

-The Harvest Kitchen regularly hosts hands-on preservation workshops and cooking classes using locally grown ingredients.
+The Harvest Kitchen regularly hosts hands-on (or virtual) preservation workshops and cooking classes using locally grown ingredients.
 Classes are taught by a variety of instructors (chefs, master food preservers, home cooks, farmers) on a variety of topics.
 We host 2 – 6 classes a month, and topics are always changing.
 To see what’s coming up and sign-up for classes, check out http://stlawrence.cce.cornell.edu/events.

 The Harvest Kitchen is a bright, clean, functional workspace suitable for many applications.
 It comes fully equipped with cookware, utensils, tools, appliances, and a variety of specialized equipment, including: